ConservationInternational/trends.earth/LDMP/help/source/index.rst

 for further information, or `contact the Trends.Earth team
 <mailto:trends.earth@conservation.org>`_.

+`Join the Trends.Earth discussion group
+<https://groups.google.com/forum/#!forum/trendsearth/join>`_ to connect to the
+community of |trends.earth| users.
+This is a great place to discuss any questions you might have about |trends.earth|, or about monitoring land change.

 The documentation and training materials, including a number of demonstration videos, are available on this website: